NVIDIA/bare-metal-manager-core/README.md

 ## SJC4 Lab Environments
 ### Required access groups
-In order to reach the any of these IP's you will need to be a member of the `ngc-automation` or `sagan` ssh groups.
+In order to reach the any of IP's listed you will need to be a member of the `ngc-automation` and `sagan` ssh groups.
 Without this ssh access you cannot access the jump hosts.

 You must first install [nvinit](https://confluence.nvidia.com/display/COS/Security+Engineering+Home#SecurityEngineeringHome-CertificateBasedSSHAccessforNGCHosts) and Hashicorp vault

-SSH group membership.
-Its not clear if both SSH groups are required, so try with just one and if that doesn't work get the other.
+SSH group membership:

 First is `sagan`.
 Make a [dlrequest](https://dlrequest/GroupID/Groups/Properties?identity=M2UwMzM1NGI0M2Q2NDFkZWIyZTUwZjA1Zjk4YmQxMmV8Z3JvdXA=) Click Join -> Join perpetually